XilongYang/xilong.site/src/The_Binary_Representation_of_Float_Numbers_IEEE_754.md

 date: 2024-05-14
 ---

-The binary representation of the floating numbers was makes me very confused many years ago.
-Here is a introduction to the standard IEEE 754.
+The binary representation of floating-point numbers confused me greatly many years ago.
+Here is an introduction to the IEEE 754 standard.

 ## Issue